timopruesse/machine_setup/README.md

 - ~~symlink command: add option to force symlink (delete existing files)~~
 - Add other binaries and installation options
+- Relative paths should be relative to the config file

 ### 0.5.0